Mono Lake: Tufa towers

 Many columns of limestone rise above the surface of Mono Lake.
-These limestone towers consist primarily of calcium carbonate minerals such as calcite (CaCO_{3}).
+These limestone towers consist primarily of calcium carbonate minerals such as calcite (CaCO3).
 This type of limestone rock is called tufa, a term for limestone that forms at low to moderate temperatures.

-Tufa tower formation
+Tufa-tower formation

 Mono Lake is a highly alkaline lake, or soda lake.
 Alkalinity is a measure of how many bases are in a solution, and how well the solution can neutralize acids.
-Carbonate (CO_{3}^{2-}) and bicarbonate (HCO_{3}^{−}) are both bases.
+Carbonate (CO3(2-)) and bicarbonate (HCO3-) are both bases.
 Hence, Mono Lake has a very high content of dissolved inorganic carbon.
-Through supply of calcium ions (Ca^{2+}), the water will precipitate carbonate-minerals such as calcite (CaCO_{3}).
+Through supply of calcium ions (Ca(2+)), the water precipitates carbonate-minerals such as calcite (CaCO3).
 Subsurface waters enter the bottom of Mono Lake through small springs.
 High concentrations of dissolved calcium ions in these subsurface waters cause huge amounts of calcite to precipitate around the spring orifices.

 The tufa originally formed at the bottom of the lake.
 It took many decades, or even centuries, to form the well-known tufa towers.
-When lake levels fell, the tufa towers rose above the water surface and stand as the pillars seen today (see Mono lake#Lake Level History for more information).
+When lake levels fell, the tufa towers rose above the water surface and stand as the pillars seen today (see Mono lake#Lake-level history for more information).